Bunker's Cove in Gouldsboro, Maine with view of Mount Desert Island

 Gouldsboro, Maine now covers the majority of the area from western sections of Frenchman Bay that includes Long Porcupine Island, Sheep Porcupine Island, Bald Porcupine Island, the western shore of the peninsula across to the eastern shore to the central section of Gouldsboro Bay.
 Parcels of land that were once part of Gouldsboro were annexed and became incorporated as Winter Harbor in 1895.

-The United States Census Bureau says Gouldsboro, Maine covers a total area (land and water) of 100.8 square miles (261 sq. km).
-Of this area, 45.7% or 46.1 sq. miles (119.4 sq. km) is land and 54.3% or 54.7 sq. miles (141.6 sq.km) is water.
+According to the United States Census Bureau, Gouldsboro, Maine, covers a total area of 100.8 square miles (261 sq. km), of which 45.7% or 46.1 square miles (119.4 sq. km) is land and 54.3% or 54.7 square miles (141.6 sq. km) is water.

 Schoodic Region Vacation Rentals, Lodging, etc.